 If you are wary of strangers, you can restrict who can reach out to chat with you by exact language match, age, and gender.

-Plus, you can restrict your profile so that no one can find you with your HelloTalk ID and email or even disappear entirely from the search pages.
+Plus, you can restrict your profile so no one can find you with your HelloTalk ID and email or even disappear entirely from the search pages.

 3. Tons of learning tools to improve language skills